LorenzoMauri/LorenzoMauri/README.md

 ## Hello, I'm Lorenzo :wave:

-Hi, nice to meet you - I'm a Data Analyst and a passionate Data Science student with a strong statistical background.
+nice to meet you - I'm a Data Scientist with a strong statistical background.

 What do I like most ?
 Really excited by challenges and new things to learn, doing sports both swimming and playing basketball :basketball: